-In the early 1990's, the Kater Litho warehouse in Hollywood was a halfway house for wayward junkies and fading rock stars.
+In the late '80s and early 90's, the Kater Litho warehouse in Hollywood was a halfway house for wayward junkies and fading rock stars.
 Freezing in winter and sweltering in summer, the warehouse itself was a cavernous building near the corner of Highland and Santa Monica, where just about anyone with a pair of hands could earn minimum wage ($4.25) while collating, stapling and shipping black-and-white ad slicks for any number of sub-par movies.
 There was a lot of downtime waiting for those ad slicks to roll off the presses, which created a lot of "interesting" moments.
-We'd start up impromptu gladiator-style baseball or football games by crafting balls and helmets out of paper and shipping tape, or mummify our fellow employees with shrink-wrap and drop them off with the pushers and prostitutes on Santa Monica Boulevard.
+The employees would start up impromptu gladiator-style baseball or football games by crafting balls and helmets out of kraft paper and shipping tape, or mummify their fellow employees with shrink-wrap and drop them off with the pushers and prostitutes on Santa Monica Boulevard.
 Sometimes management would emerge from the office and stalk the warehouse with BB guns, just to make sure we were on our toes.
-The junkies created makeshift huts out of cardboard in the back and slept off the shakes, hoping to avoid the sting of the BB pellet.
+The junkies created makeshift cardboard huts in the back of the shop and slept off the shakes, hoping to avoid both the oversized city rats and the sting of the BB pellet.

+The streets outside weren't any better.
+The severed head of a transvestite was found in the dumpster behind Barb & Lou's Quickie Grill, a greasy spoon frequented by Hal Smith, better known as Otis The Drunk of The Andy Griffith Show fame.
+Donut Time (pictured above) was the place where hookers convened after being released from the Hollywood police station.
+It's now Trejo's Coffee and Donuts, the building repainted in garish pink donut frosting.
+Assaults and muggings were frequent, you really didn't want to be walking home alone at night.
 When the LA riots hit in '92, we watched from the warehouse door as the building fires came closer and closer from the south, like so many random smoke signals.
-Eventually we grew nervous and headed home, returning the next day to see the 7-Eleven one block over basically reduced to smoldering rubble.
-The cashier at the liquor store was double-holstered.
+Eventually we all grew nervous and headed home, returning the next day to see the 7-Eleven one block over basically reduced to smoldering rubble.
+At the Korean liquor store where we purchased our mid-day snacks and sodas, the cashier was double-holstered.

 It was in this environment that I got to know Mad Marc Rude.
-Before this time, we'd cross paths occasionally when he was working the door at The Scream and I was a struggling guitarist, but he mostly seemed unapproachable.
+Before this time we'd cross paths on the Hollywood club scene, when he was working the door at The Scream and I was a struggling lead guitarist.
+But he mostly seemed unapproachable.
 "Sure ya can get in fer free, now keep movin'."
 It wasn't until I started working at Kater that we really hit it off.
 Then again, with Marc it was hard to tell if you were really on his good side or not.
 Fiery, belligerent, and ready to drop gloves and start brawling at the drop of a hat, he was a hard dude to get a grasp on.
 But damn was he a brilliant artist.

 In any case, I stuck with it and managed to learn a thing or two, even if I couldn't come close to Marc's mastery of the style.
 Soon he was turning me on to MC Escher and Robt.
 Williams, inviting me to exhibits at the Museum of Contemporary Art.
 We'd take trips to Arons Records to pick up dozens of cheap CDs to plow through, or we'd take trips to Golden Apple on Melrose to pick up dozens of cheap comics to peruse through.
-We once went to a restaurant and got a total attitude from the waiter, we were cordial enough and had plenty of money but presumably looked "too punk rock."
+We once went to a seafood restaurant and got a total attitude from the waiter, we were cordial enough and had plenty of money but presumably were too disheveled for this not-so-upscale dining establishment.
 We left a one cent tip.

 When Marc wasn't drawing or discussing music, he was engaging in his other favorite pastime; fighting.
 Win or lose, Marc didn't seem to care.
-Although he was in his early 30's and already worn around the edges, Marc subscribed to Henry Rollins' theory of "punch first and ask questions later".
+Although he was in his thirties and already worn around the edges, Marc subscribed to Henry Rollins' theory of "punch first and ask questions later".
 I once saw him get in an all-out bloody brawl with a fellow employee over which cassette were going to listen to next.
 I watched him manhandle aggressive bums and wrestle them out of the warehouse.
-Once I saw a shelf full of metal rails collapse on him, tearing his forehead wide open.
+A shelving unit full of metal rails once collapsed on him, tearing his forehead wide open.
 Covered in blood, he muttered a few angry expletives then headed to the local hospital for stitches.
 He was ready to punch the daylights out of anyone, but most people wanted nothing to do with a fight with Mad Marc Rude.
 His favorite saying was, "Take your best shot... then run."
 He was half-joking, but I never took him as anything other than serious.
 Better safe than sorry with Marc.

-I only ran into Marc once in the post-Kater days, he was walking down Highland Avenue as I was driving by.
+Eventually, I was able to parlay my crappy warehouse job at Kater Litho into a lucrative Union prepress position within the company, where I worked for nearly two decades.
+I can only assume that Marc went on to pursue more artistic and pugilistic endeavors.
+I only ran into him once in the post-Kater days, he was walking down Highland Avenue as I was driving by.
 I hopped out of my car, we chatted for a few moments then went our separate ways.
 It wasn't long after that I heard he died.
 In true Mad Marc fashion, even the circumstances surrounding his death were shrouded in tough guy ethos.
 Someone told me he went back to New York to avenge the death of this sister, who had recently been murdered.
 With Marc I never knew exactly what to believe, but it all seemed credible enough.
 Rest in peace Marc, and thanks for the lessons.